The Week 14 NFL main slate kicks off on Sunday, Dec. 9, at 1 p.m. ET.

 New NFL DFS Trial Offer: Try our new football subscription for $4.95 and get access to our industry-leading tools and projections.

-There are six quarterbacks atop the individual Pro Models that Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, Kevin McClelland (SportsGeek), Ryan Hodge and I have constructed.
+There are five wide receivers atop the individual Pro Models that Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, Kevin McClelland (SportsGeek), Ryan Hodge and I have constructed.

-Here’s where they place within our Week 14 fantasy football rankings (as of Tuesday evening).
+Here’s where they place within our Week 14 fantasy football rankings (as of Thursday morning).

-Of these six, the two who stand out most to me are Wilson and Herbert.
+Of these five, the two who stand out most to me are Adams and Higgins.
 The other guys I will highlight as needed in the section on players with week-winning upside.

 FantasyLabs Positional Breakdowns